dpobel/damien.pobel.fr/src/post/ux-developer.md

 That's pretty obvious to me but still, in my experience, very underevaluated.
-I would even add that a *developer who values the importance of UX* might also have ideas on this topic and he's not necessarily only interested in his black terminal and the code he writes in it...
+I would even add that a *developer who values the importance of UX* might also have ideas on this topic and he's not necessarily only interested in his black terminal and the code he writes in it…